Xy023max/RLassignment2/README.md

 ## 📄 Files

 - `rla2.R`: Full R script with all methods and experiments.
-- `RL_assignment.pdf`: Final report with explanations, results, and visualizations.
+- `RLa2.pdf`: Final report with explanations, results, and visualizations.

 ## 📌 Requirements